filipsPL/fingernat-pymol-plugin/README.md

 ## Prerequisities

-The plugin works under the python 3 and makes use of the pandas module.
+The plugin works under the Python 3 and makes use of the pandas module.
 To install it:

 ```bash
 # using pip